-Erasmus is the biggest European student exchanging scheme.
+Erasmus is the biggest European student exchange scheme.
 It offers scholarships to both EU and non-EU students.
 These scholarships fundings fully cover all the living and educational expenses.
-The Erasmus scholarship program is very famous as well the same as Daad scholarships.
+The Erasmus scholarship program is very famous as well the same as the Daad scholarships.

 DFG (Deutsche Forschungsgemeinschaft) is a self-governing research foundation in Germany.
 It gets fundings from the federal government and other German states.
 This foundation provides scholarships to foreign students the same as DAAD.